MicrosoftDocs/win32/desktop-src/WmiSdk/swbemdatetime-isinterval.md

 ---
-Description: Boolean value that indicates whether any field in a CIM datetime value should be interpreted as an interval. ms.assetid: ba5fcf17-7c26-4960-9da9-e380d90e5f3e ms.tgt_platform: multiple
+description: Boolean value that indicates whether any field in a CIM datetime value should be interpreted as an interval. ms.assetid: ba5fcf17-7c26-4960-9da9-e380d90e5f3e ms.tgt_platform: multiple
 title: SWbemDateTime.IsInterval property (Wbemdisp.h)